The Young Bucks Appear On ‘Talk Is Jehrico’ Podcast, Reveal They Made More From Merchandise Than Wrestling

 “The other thing that’s exciting that I can announce here is that in July, we’re getting our own Funko Pop!s.
 We’re going to be the very first non-WWE wrestlers to ever have Funko Pop!s.”

 For those wrestling fans who are not familiar with Funko Pop! figurines, the company produces collectible vinyl figures and bobbleheads.
-Several WWE Superstars and WWE Legends already have their own Funko Pop! figurines, including Braun Strowman, Roman Reigns, John Cena, Daniel Bryan, The Undertaker, Nikki and Brie Bela, Paige, Jake “The Snake ” Roberts, Randy “Macho Man” Savage, Ultimate Warrior, and Andre the Giant.
+Several WWE superstars and WWE legends already have their own Funko Pop! figurines, including Braun Strowman, Roman Reigns, John Cena, Daniel Bryan, The Undertaker, Nikki and Brie Bela, Paige, Jake “The Snake ” Roberts, Randy “Macho Man” Savage, Ultimate Warrior, and Andre the Giant.

 While talking with Chris Jericho, The Young Bucks also discussed the WWE invasion angle that was originally planned for WrestleMania 33.
-In a match that would have been promoted by ROH and Impact, The Young Bucks were going to confront TNA World Tag Team Champions Matt and Jeff Hardy outside of WrestleMania and take the title from The Hardy Boyz.
+In a match promoted by ROH and Impact, The Young Bucks were going to confront TNA World Tag Team Champions Matt and Jeff Hardy outside of WrestleMania and take the titles from The Hardy Boyz.

 “We had that planned, man, for a long time.
 Maybe even longer [than six months].
 Actually, we were originally going to do it with The Hardy Boyz.
 We were going to be outside of WrestleMania and we were going to do something with The Hardys.
 They were going to transport to WrestleMania and we were going to be there and have a little altercation.
 That’s right, we were going to take their titles.
 They were the TNA [tag] champs at the time.”